sebam2k4/Web-Development-Curriculum/Udemy/readme.md

   * Use Memberships and Accepting Subscription payments
     * (Not available at this moment - Course is being updated)

-## The Complete Web Developer Course 2.0
+## The Complete Web Developer Course 2.0 | Rob Percival
 #### IN PROGRESS
   * HTML5 ==> COMPLETED | 17/06/2017
   * CSS3 ==> COMPLETED | 18/06/2017